hashicorp/vault/website/source/docs/commands/write.html.md

 stdin.

-For a full list of examples and paths, please see the documentation that corresponds to the secret engines in use.
+For a full list of examples and paths, please see the documentation that corresponds to the secrets engines in use.

 ## Examples

-Persist data in the generic secrets engine:
+Persist data in the KV secrets engine:

 ```text
 $ vault write secret/my-secret foo=bar